-16.4 Allegations relating to an incident that happened when an individual or organisation is using school premises associations, or service providers that run extra-curricular activities).
+Schools and colleges may receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
 As with any safeguarding allegation, schools and colleges should follow their safeguarding policies and procedures, including informing the LADO.